 10. All individuals have identities shaped by several different factors.
 We commit to considering the intersection of gender and other factors wherever possible.

-Developing ECU’s Athena SWAN Charter
+Developing Advance HE’s Athena SWAN Charter

-ECU’s Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).
+Advance HE’s Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).